Configurations

 PeerTube configuration

 PeerTube configuration is loaded with node-config.
 You can have multiple config files that will be selected due to a specific file load order.
+In production, PeerTube usually loads the following configuration files, in this order:

 Environment variables